Blockchain-Alchemy/Tezons/README.md

 ### Technology Stack

-Our choice to use [Homebase & BaseDAO](https://github.com/tezos-commons/baseDAO) By Tezos Commons as the voting and UI system let's us levearge the most robust and well devloped DAO system on Tezos.
+Our choice to use [Homebase & BaseDAO](https://github.com/tezos-commons/baseDAO) By Tezos Commons as the voting and UI system let's us leverage the most robust and well developed DAO system on Tezos.
 Tezos Commons has pledged ongoing technical support as well as the development of custom features for Tezons.

 ### UI and UX